arpitbbhayani/knowledge-base/microservices/how-to-scope-a-microservice/README.md

 ===

-It is always exciting to create new microservices as it gives us so many things to look forward to - a fresh codebase, a new tech stack, or even maybe a clean CICD setup.
+It is always exciting to create new microservices as it gives us so many things to look forward to- a fresh codebase, a new tech stack, or even maybe a clean CICD setup.
 But does this mean we should create as many microservices as possible?

 Whenever we decide to create a new microservice, it is very important to understand its scope of it.
 If you create a new service for every utility then you are effectively creating a mesh of network calls that is prone to a cascading failure.
 If your scope is too big, it would lead to the classic problem of a monolithic codebase.